What You’ll Learn 💾

 Remove old files

-Our next step is to go to Channel setup and enter the DataManager by pressing the Data manager from the toolbar.
+The next step is to open Channel Setup and access Data Manager by selecting it from the toolbar.

-The data manager screen is divided into three sections:
+The Data Manager screen is divided into three sections:

 Stop and shut down